 Best Hypertrophy Workout

 When it comes to hypertrophy training for women, lifting in the six- to 12-rep range is best, according to Galbraith — but she also emphasizes building a solid foundation of strength.
 “The stronger you are, the more weight you can lift for more repetitions, leading to more lean mass gains,” she says.
 “Performing large, compound movements such as squats and deadlifts in the one- to five-rep range is great for building your foundation of strength.”

 When you’re looking to gain, Galbraith says the best hypertrophy workout is a four-day split in which you do two heavy days to build strength and two repetition-focused days to add muscle.
 She suggests following a program such as this for four to six weeks for optimal hypertrophy:

 Heavy, Lower Body

-Adding advanced techniques can also push your boundaries.
-“We are much stronger in the eccentric [lowering] phase of an exercise than we are in the concentric [lifting phase],” says Galbraith.
+Adding advanced techniques also can push your boundaries.
+“We are much stronger in the eccentric [lowering] phase of an exercise than we are in the concentric [lifting phase],” Galbraith says.
 “We can use this to our advantage by really slowing down the negative rep for increased time under tension.
-Drop sets, where you perform reps to failure, then reduce the weight and continue the set, are also a great way to increase time under tension and tax both your fast- and slow-twitch muscle fibers.”
+As for rep range for hypertrophy training, drop sets — where you perform reps to failure, then reduce the weight and continue the set — are also a great way to increase time under tension and tax both your fast- and slow-twitch muscle fibers.”

-Still convinced you’re going to Hulk out?
+Still convinced you’re going to Hulk out doing a hypertrophy split?
 Then remain a cardio queen and cruise the status quo.
 But if you want to change your physique, boost your metabolism and increase your energy levels, then get your lift on and embrace hypertrophy, however much of it may come.